DaveBitter/graduation_internship/end_report.md

 ### Learning React Native

 I then started to learn React Native.
 React Native is a framework that allows you to create a native app for Android and iOS with Javascript.
-This is a logical choice because ViriCiti works with Javascript and React for the web applications and so have I have aswell for the past year and a half.
+This is a logical choice because ViriCiti works with Javascript and React for the web applications and so have I for the past year and a half.

-Because of this, the learing curve wasn't very steep.
+Because of this, the learing curve was not very steep.
 React Native is basically React without a stylesheet and HTML.
 I was pretty quick to pick React Native up.
 Within the week I made my first couple of screens to try stuff out.

 #### Expo.io

 I decided to use Expo.io as the development environment.
-Expo.io allowed me to create compile an iOS build on Linux.
-Therefor, I every developer at ViriCiti can easily help in the project if they need to.
+Expo.io allowed me to create compile an iOS build on Linux which is normally not possible.
+Therefor, every developer at ViriCiti can easily help in the project if they need to.
 It also handles all the compiling for you.
 This can be a pain in the butt so using this relieves that.

 Expo.io also sets you up with native functionalities that you will likely need.
 Push notifications is a good example of this.
 It is incredibly easy to set this up for Android and iOS.

 ### Building first screens

 With Expo.io setup and a good hi-fi prototype I could finally get started with building the app.
-I decided to build to parts of the app before even beginning to think about getting data in there.
+I decided to build two parts of the app before even beginning to think about getting data in there.
 These two parts were navigation and components.

 #### Navigation

 I decided to start with navigation.
 The app needs to be able to navigate to all the screens that it needs to.
 I decided on using an industry standerd called React Navigation.
 React Navigation offers me with all the functionality I needed.
 I build four stacks, a collection of screens in an order, for the app.
 The first stack was the dashboard stack.
 This stack was for all the screens of the monitoring part.
 The second stack was the search stack.
 This stack was for searching and viewing fleets and vehicles.
 The third stack was the notification stack for viewing notifications.
 The final stack was the settings stack with all the user settings.

-After setting this up I was ready to build the first few screens with the components that it needs.
+After setting this up I was ready to build the first few screens with the components it needed.

 #### Components

 [IMAGE7][image8][IMAGE9]

 I decided to focus on the dashboard part of the app first.
 The dashboard screens consist of three major components.
-The three components, the Map, the charts and the lists, in image 7, 8 and 9.
+The three components, the map, the charts and the lists, in image 7, 8 and 9.

 ##### The map